-Investment policy for long-term funds is primarily generating aimed at а sustainable income with due regard to the need for the preservation of capital value and the possible need to realise investments to meet operational needs.
+Investment policy for long-term funds is aimed primarily at generating a sustainable income with due regard to the need for the preservation of capital value and the possible need to realise investments to meet operational needs.
 Unrestricted and restricted investments are invested to balance income, liquidity and the maintenance of capital, and are held in listed and unlisted equities and funds and fixed interest bonds in managed funds.